 General

+Contractor is to coordinate between the Region, Consultant and equipment suppliers to provide necessary support during the FAT, SAT and commissioning.

 Provide qualified electrician and/or instrument technician with a minimum 5 years experience to assist in testing and quickly repairing minor deficiencies for re-testing in the same test phase.

 Have the following documents on hand prior to conducting Instrument and Equipment Acceptance Testing: